Hi Daniel, welcome on board. Tell us a few words about what you are doing.

-Daniel: Hi Cristian thanks for taking the time to speak with me.
-In August of 2008 I had an idea of opening a music blog because I had great connection in the music industry.
-Within a few months later we were experiencing 40,000 – 75,000 unique users on monthly basis (very small WordPress set up) little did I know that I had something powerful in my hands I just thought of it as the ‘normal traffic for a small blog.
+Daniel: In August of 2008, I had an idea of opening a music blog because I had a great connection in the music industry.
+Within a few months later, we were experiencing 40,000 – 75,000 unique users on a monthly basis (very small WordPress set up); little did I know that I had something powerful in my hands; I just thought of it as the ‘normal traffic for a small blog.

 The idea behind Bloginity was simple.
 Our network believes in the importance of dialogue and of sharing views.
-We believe that everyone has the right for self-expression, freedom of thoughts and deserves to be heard.
-Although today we deliver more news reports then actual opinions we still make sure to deliver the same content that spark and enrich and stimulate people’s lives.
+We believe that everyone has the right to self-expression, freedom of thoughts, and deserves to be heard.
+Although today we deliver more news reports than actual opinions, we still make sure to deliver the same content that sparks and enriches and stimulate people’s lives.
 I believe it adds meaning to our lives, and that’s why it should be treated with utmost care and respect.

-Daniel: It is, it’s a classical online business however we are not just a ‘blog’ or a ‘news website’ we like to refer to ourselves as an online magazine.
+Daniel: It’s a classical online business; however, we are not just a ‘blog’ or a ‘news website’; we like to refer to ourselves as an online magazine.
 We incorporate the same advertising tactics as if they were made for offline advertising.
-I think to start an online business you must be online-savvy.
-A few good advices I was told were Learn from others, stop thinking big, and focus your efforts.
+I think to start an online business; you must be online-savvy.
+A few good pieces of advice I was told were to Learn from others, stop thinking big, and focus your efforts.

-As far for technicality goes, if you know PHP, HTML and CSS you can save a lot of money knowing exactly what needs to be fixed and how to express yourself when something needs to move elsewhere.
-Understanding what is a good solution for a business (using Tumblr, WordPress or Blogger) can be a very hard decision to make and people quick to think that and choose the wrong one.
-Doing SEO for the company is a very very important aspect and letting someone else do your SEO might backfire, it is basically like you are handing your balls to them, literally.
+As far as technicality goes, if you know PHP, HTML, and CSS, you can save a lot of money knowing exactly what needs to be fixed and how to express yourself when something needs to move elsewhere.
+Understanding what a good solution for a business (using Tumblr, WordPress, or Blogger) is can be a very hard decision to make, and people quick to think that and choose the wrong one.
+Doing SEO for the company is a very, very important aspect, and letting someone else do your SEO might backfire; it is basically like you are handing your balls to them, literally.

 Daniel: I’ve been doing online work ever since I can remember myself.
-If it’s finding the latest schemes how to run bots in old Blizzard games and collaborating with online forums that create communities of traders.
-Every job I went to I took that talent with me, of understanding how the Internet works, of understanding that when I arrive to a website – that website is owned by someone, who probably designed it and controls the content.
-Nothing is ‘generic’.
+Suppose it’s finding the latest schemes how to run bots in old Blizzard games and collaborating with online forums that create communities of traders.
+Every job I went to, I took that talent with me, of understanding how the Internet works, of understanding that when I arrive at a website – that website is owned by someone who probably designed it and controls the content.
+Nothing is ‘generic.’

-Cristian: You mentioned you have 2 partners on whom you know you can rely: Brian Willett from USA and Ben Xie from Hong Kong.
-How important is to have skilled partners for a business?
+You mentioned you have 2 partners on whom you know you can rely: Brian Willett from the USA and Ben Xie from Hong Kong.
+How important is it to have skilled partners for a business?

-Daniel: In the past a leader was a boss.
+Daniel: In the past, a leader was a boss.
 Today’s leader must be a partner with their people; they no longer can lead solely based on positional power.
 Having Brian Willett and Benjamin Tse by my side is probably the best thing Bloginity Networks has ever seen.
-Their ability to brainstorm, put the idea together within 48 hours is unbelievable.
+Their ability to brainstorm but the idea together within 48 hours is unbelievable.

-Benjamin, who read my SEO blog decided to reach out and try to optimize his very small-scaled WordPress blog.
-I don’t know what made me hand him my Skype name but when I saw his blog, and realized he designed it I was almost left in some sort of a awe.
-Within the first 48 hours him and me kicked it and started putting together mock ups of what ended up being the Bloginity Networks.
-With large help from the Gabfire Themes team we managed to do a great collaboration and designed a one-of-a-kind WordPress template that is so advanced it is absolutely mind blowing.
+Benjamin, who read my SEO blog, decided to reach out and try to optimize his very small-scaled WordPress blog.
+I don’t know what made me hand him my Skype name, but when I saw his blog and realized he designed it, I was almost left in some sort of awe.
+Within the first 48 hours, he and I kicked it and started putting together mock-ups of what ended up being the Bloginity Networks.
+With large help from the Gabfire Themes team, we managed to do a great collaboration and designed a one-of-a-kind WordPress template that is so advanced it is absolutely mind-blowing.

-There are a few of things I recommend to those who are looking for partners
+There are a few things I recommend to those who are looking for partners

 1. Know what you need